14th Street/Sixth Avenue station: Exits

 There are entrance/exits at both 14th Street and 16th Street, with fare controls at both ends.
 The 14th Street entrance is shared with the PATH station of the same name, which has a separate fare control.
 At both intersections, exits lead to all four corners.
 At the extreme south end of each platform, there is a single-wide stairway descending to the Canarsie Line platform.

 BMT Canarsie Line platform

-The Sixth Avenue station on the BMT Canarsie Line has one island platform and two tracks and is approximately 40 feet below street level.
+The Sixth Avenue station on the BMT Canarsie Line has one island platform and two tracks.
+The station is served by the L at all times.
+It is between Eighth Avenue to the west and Union Square to the east.

+The station is approximately 40 feet below street level.
 Both track walls have their original mosaic trim line consisting of earthy tones of olive green, brown, ochre and tan augmented by light green and Copenhagen blue.
 "6" tablets representing "Sixth Avenue" run along the trim line at regular intervals.
+West of the station, a center lay-up track begins at a bumper block and is only accessible from the Eighth Avenue terminal.
+This station was the terminal for the BMT Canarsie Line until the Eighth Avenue station opened in 1931.

 The 1993 artwork here is called MTA Jewels by Jennifer Kotter.
 It consists of paintings of various subjects on the passageway leading to the IRT.

-West of the station, a center lay-up track begins at a bumper block and is only accessible from the Eighth Avenue terminal.
-This station was the terminal for the BMT Canarsie Line until the Eighth Avenue station opened in 1931.